 14. Puff the Magic Dragon by Peter Yarrow and Lenny Lipton

-Adapted from the timeless song by Peter, Paul, and Mary (which is definitely not about marijuana), this picture book brings the land of Honalee to life with beautiful illustrations by painter Eric Puybaret.
+Adapted from the timeless song by Peter, Paul, and Mary, this picture book brings the land of Honalee to life with beautiful illustrations by painter Eric Puybaret.
 Packaged in a lovely felt case, the hardcover edition also comes with an exclusive CD containing the original song and a bunch of new ones too.
 How’s that for multimedia!

 15. Dragon Rider by Cornelia Funke

 This children’s novel from the Inkheart author is another charming tale of a boy and his scaly friend.
 Firedrake is a dragon who lives in a secret valley in England.
 After he learns of the humans’ plans to flood his home, he sets off in search of a mythical place in the Himalayas where he and his dragon-kin can live in peace.
 Along the way, Firedrake and his friend Sorrel (a forest pixie) save an orphan and spirit the boy away on their adventure.

 An animated adaptation is set for a release in 2020, so make sure you read the book before you head over to that!